BUMETCS673/seprojects-cs673a2f24_team6/code/frontend/Readme.md

 ### To start vue project: use "npm run serve" in terminal.
 ### Current functional pages: Login; Welcome; Training record; Plan builder; example project guidance.

+### Running Guidance
+### 1. Open folder and cd to code/frontend(using "cd code/frontend");
+### 2. Run "npm install";
+### 3. Run "docker-compose up --build" to compose all the files to a port on Docker.
+Note that the default port used is 8080:80, check availability before run this;
+### 4. After running and finishing composing, the frontend page should be able to open through the port on docker, along with the preset testing code.